 Each director will be held responsible for repayment of their director’s current account should it be overdrawn.
 The liquidator has the power to force directors to repay this debt if necessary.

-There will be no remaining assets with which to start a new business.
 All existing assets will be sold off in order to provide a dividend to creditors where possible, and for the insolvency practitioner to collect their fee.